Janet 1.17.1-e1c4fc2 Documentation

-Janet supports macros like most lisps.
-A macro is like a function, but transforms the code itself rather than data.
-They let you extend the syntax of the language itself.
+Janet supports macros: routines that take code as input and return transformed code as output.
+A macro is like a function, but transforms the code itself rather than data, so it is more flexible in what it can do than a function.
+Macros let you extend the syntax of the language itself.

 You have seen some macros already.
 The